Sanky18/CS5830-Big-Data-Laboratory-Assignment-3/README.md

 - `requirements.txt`: List of Python dependencies.
 - `docker-compose.yml`: Docker Compose file for containerized deployment.
 - `dockerfile`: Dockerfile for building Docker images.

+## Results
+The results of the Analytics Pipeline includes, Geospatial visualizations (geomaps) for dif- ferent parameters.
+We have shown some sample animation of geomaps for two different years 2023 and 2024, for month july and jan respectively.

+1